 The Executive Director and relevant staff will establish guidelines, priorities, and assumptions for preparation of the budget.
-These assumptions will be communicated to all Program Managers (e.g., Executive Director, Chief Academic Officer, School Principals, Business/Operations Director).
+These assumptions will be communicated to all Program Managers (e.g., Executive Director, Chief Academic Officer, Head of School, School Deans, Business/Operations Director).